Earth Day in Niagara Falls!

 Nature Spots In Niagara Falls on Earth Day

 The Niagara Region is surrounded by natural beauty!
 Grab the kids and have a picnic, or visit the Botanical Gardens, Dufferin Islands, Heartland Forest, Queen Victoria Park, the Niagara River Trail and Queenston Heights for starters.
-There is so much to see and do in Niagara Falls on Earth Day and one of the wonderful Guest Service Agents at the Comfort Inn Clifton Hill will gladly help you with you with your itinerary:
+There is so much to see and do in Niagara Falls on Earth Day and one of the wonderful Guest Service Agents at the Clifton Hill Niagara Falls Hotel will gladly help you with you with your itinerary:

 What are YOU doing to help out on Earth Day?
 Leave your comments and help to spread the importance of this environmental event!
 Share your knowledge, we want to hear from you.